jthorniley/junctions/docs/03-vehicles.md

 * _Ba_ waits if it is not clear on _Ma_.
 * _Bb_ waits if it is not clear on _Ma_ or _Aa_.

+### Lane switching algorithm

+In order to choose which lane a vehicle moves on to, we first calculate the wait flags for all the lanes in the simulation:

+* For each lane L:
+  * For each lane P in the set of lanes that have priority over L.
+    * IF P contains a vehicle
+    * OR any of the lanes feeding into P contain a vehicle, AND that vehicle would reach P before the time it would take for a vehicle to completely move through P
+      * THEN set the wait flag for L
+  * The wait flag is unset for L if none of the priority lanes P had a condition that set the wait flag as above.

+When a vehicle reaches the end of its current lane, and the next step would move it past the end:

+* Pick a connected lane L at random to move onto.
+* IF the wait flag is set on L, then the vehicle stops and waits at the end of its current lane.
+The choice of lane L is stored so that the vehicle will still wait for the wait flag on L to be cleared on the next iteration (rather than picking another lane and moving on to that).
+* Otherwise, move onto L.

 ## Speed limits

 Each lane is given a speed limit, and normally a vehicle moves